IronCore864/the-rust-programming-language-digest/src/title-page.md

 # The Rust Programming Language

+## What

-The digest for the [Rust book](https://doc.rust-lang.org/book/title-page.html).
+This is a digest of the [Rust book](https://doc.rust-lang.org/book/title-page.html).
+Still work-in-progress.

-For readers who don't have deep understanding of another programming language but want to learn Rust, it's highly recommended to read the original book.
-It's much more verbose but also much more in detail.

-For experienced programmars who are already quite famliar with at least one language, reading this digest might work for you to get started with Rust quickly.
+## Why

-This digest also works as a "cheat sheet" if you forget something but want to do a quick search.
+The Rust book is a bit verbose if you already have some basic understanding of any other programming language.
+So, I'm trying to create a (much) shorter version of it and still cover the most critical parts.
+The digest also works as a "cheat sheet" in case you forget something and want to do a quick search.

+That said, for readers who are inexperienced in any programming language but want to learn Rust, it's still highly recommended to read the original book because, my god, it's good.